“Art isn't a result; it's a journey. The challenge of our time is to find a journey worthy of your heart and your soul.” -Seth Godin

 I love storytelling in my photography.
 Whether this encompasses bringing a Celtic princess to life in a forest, portraying the journey of a girl to a young lady, or illustrating the companionship and personalities within a family, my goal is to create art which embodies your story and your heart.

-2018 Southeast District Professional Photographer Association (SEPPA) 3rd place Non-event album: "Tradition: Change of Command"2018 Virginia Professional Photographer Association (VPPA) Top Ten Virginia Photographer2018 VPPA Court of Honor Award: Album “Tradition: Change of Command”2018 VPPA Certified Professional Photographer Competition Award: “The Breaking of the Day”2017 PPA Grand Imaging Award (GIA) Top Ten Finalist: Album “The Mountains are Calling”2017 PPA International Photographic Competition (IPC) Merit Award: Album “The Mountains are Calling”2017 PPC IPC Merit Award: Image “Mountains Made Divine”
+2018 Professional Photographers of America (PPA) International Photographic Competition (IPC) Bronze medalist2018 PPA IPC Merit Award: Album "Tradition: Change of Command"2018 PPA IPC Merit Award: Image "The Breaking of the Day"2018 PPA IPC Merit Award: Image "The End of the Road"2018 PPA IPC Merit Award: Image "The Incoming Storm"2018 Southeast District Professional Photographer Association (SEPPA) 3rd place Non-event album: "Tradition: Change of Command"2018 Virginia Professional Photographer Association (VPPA) Top Ten Virginia Photographer2018 VPPA Court of Honor Award: Album “Tradition: Change of Command”2018 VPPA Certified Professional Photographer Competition Award: “The Breaking of the Day”2017 PPA Grand Imaging Award (GIA) Top Ten Finalist: Album “The Mountains are Calling”2017 PPA IPC Merit Award: Album “The Mountains are Calling”2017 PPA IPC Merit Award: Image “Mountains Made Divine”

 Questions?
 Let's talk!